December 18

 Pass rush moves are the key element when playing defensive line.
 When the opposing quarterback drops back to pass, it’s essential to get to him as fast as possible.

 Our goal as a defensive lineman is to disrupt the quarterback.
-This means making him feel uncomfortable and make a wrong decision.
+This means making him feel uncomfortable and making a wrong decision.

 Constant defensive pressure on the quarterback will cause him to make poor decisions, which will benefit your team.